LLNL/RAJA/docs/sphinx/user_guide/feature/multi-reduction.rst

 representation (i.e., bits), :math:`120 = 0b1111000` and :math:`127 = 0b1111111`.
 The bins were picked in such a way that all the integers in a bin had the same remainder modulo 8 so their last 3 binary digits were all the same while their upper binary digits varied.
-Because bitwise or keeps all the set bits the upper bits are all set because at least one integer in that bin set them, but the last 3 bits were the same in all the integers so the last 3 bits are the same as the remainder modulo 8 of the bin number.
+Because bitwise-or keeps all the set bits, the upper bits are all set because at least one integer in that bin set them.
+The last 3 bits were the same in all the integers so the last 3 bits are the same as the remainder modulo 8 of the bin number.